SHNecro/ShanghaiJAR/README.md

 - Reworked Library page for potential issues with chip IDs, PAs
 - Reworked PA system for potential issues adding new PAs
 - Minor balancing of DruidMan, minor difficulty increase for stunlocking
+- Events, cutscenes up to midway point of first postgame area
+- Moved some constant data out to external files so map editor can edit